 - Your pet should be able to move and walk on their own.
 If they are unable to move or walk on their own, your primary care vet may contact us to ask about overnight care, as exceptions may be made.

 - Your veterinarian should provide our emergency veterinarians (who will be caring for your pet) with your pet’s overnight care plan, medical history, and any other specific needs, as well as with information on any previous or current medical conditions.
-Please note that during the COVID-19 pandemic Veterinary Specialists of the Rockies has specific rules about visits from the pet’s family.

 - Your pet’s medical records should be emailed to us at firstname.lastname@example.org or sent with the person who is dropping off your pet.
 Records should include anesthesia information and notes on times when medications were given or must continue to be given.